2017 Q4 & Annual PoF Portfolio, Spending, and Blog Performance Update

 - Donations.
 We give to and from donor advised funds, and track that separately.

 2017 Spending Breakdown

 Compared to last year, our Food & Dining bill was over $2,500 higher.
 I think this can be attributed to more travel which leads to more dining out.
 I don’t imagine that will change much in 2018 as we travel even more.
 My resolution to run a mile or more for each beer consumed should cut down on the alcohol bill, though!

-The travel bill would be substantially higher if we didn’t score numerous free flights via credit card signup bonuses.
+The travel bill would be substantially higher if we didn’t score so many free flights via our credit card travel rewards strategies.
 As we transition into “slow travel” mode for most of our trips, we should be able to keep the cost per day away more reasonable as compared to the manic one-week vacations we were once accustomed to taking.

 The education expenses are a combination of piano lessons for the boys, a Spanish program we were using online and the tuition for the four of us in our Spanish immersion experience from November.

 2017 Blog Performance

 If you subscribe to my e-mails, this will be old news.
 I share this information in my quarterly newsletter, along with site revenue information that I reserve for subscribers.
 If you’d like to see my next quarterly report, I’ll make it really easy for you to sign up:

 As of 1/12/2018, the site had 339 published posts and 38 pages.
 These have been visited by people in 205 countries, and I’m happy to report that list now includes Madagascar for the first time!
 Still no Greenland or North Korea.

 - 3,933 e-mail subscribers (509 new in last quarter)